 The CMC features a small chapel where all are welcome to pray and reflect.
+It is open during the normal business hours of the CMC.
 The chapel harbors symbols of the Center’s roots and the Catholic values upon which the organization is based.

 Stained glass windows – The chapel features seven finely-crafted stained glass windows.
 The windows were a part of the chapel of the original St. Martin House building.
 St. Martin House spiritual director Msgr.
 George Hastrich, along with long-time volunteers, fought to preserve all the windows when the old building was torn down and the new building was constructed.
 The windows originally came from an old church and each represents one of the seven Catholic sacraments, making them rich in history and symbolism alike.